codio-content/cs-intro-python-functions/.guides/content/Exercise-4-b965.md

 ```

 **Expected Output**
-The function call should look like this, `best_team(file_name, file_path)`, and the function should return `HOU`.
+The function call should look like this, `best_team(file)`, and the function should return `HOU`.
 However, your function will be tested with other CSV files in which different teams will have the highest win total.

 {try it}(python3 code/functions/exercise4.py)